Did You Know?

 - 3.4% for loans first disbursed July 1, 2011 to July 1, 2013.

-ALERT: A month after the interest rates doubled for subsidized Stafford loans, Congress passed a new law that makes a number of important changes to student loan interest rates.
+Congress passed a law in 2013 that made a number of important changes to student loan interest rates.
 The law ties borrowing rates to the financial markets.
-For the period from July 1, 2013 through June 30, 2014, undergraduates with both subsidized and unsubsidized Stafford loans will be able to borrow at a 3.86% interest rate.
+For the period from July 1, 2013 through June 30, 2014, undergraduates with both subsidized and unsubsidized Stafford loans were able to borrow at a 3.86% interest rate.
 The rates for graduate students is 5.41% and for PLUS loans, the rate during this period is now 6.41%.
 The Consumer Financial Protection estimates that the rates for new loans will jump starting July 1, 2014.

 The Department of Education web site has more information about interest rates and terms.
 The Department also issued an announcement explaining the interest rate changes.
 The Project on Student Debt has an information sheet to help you understand the interest rates for federal student loans taken out July 1, 2013 through June 30, 2014.

 The total amount of Stafford loans, including both subsidized and unsubsidized, that undergraduates can borrow is $31,000 for dependent students and $57,500 for independent students.
 Subsidized loans can be no more than $23,000 of this aggregate amount.
 The higher independent student limits also apply to dependent students whose parents are unable to borrow PLUS loans.
 The limits vary for each year of study, depending on the length of the program and the student’s year of study.
-There is more information on Stafford loan limits on the Department of Education’s web site and in the Department’s publication, Funding Education Beyond High School (2012-2013).
-This includes information about the higher limits for graduate students.
+There is more information on Stafford loan limits on the Department of Education’s web site and in the Department’s publication, Funding Your Education.
+(Also available in Spanish) This includes information about the higher limits for graduate students.

 In 2005, Congress passed a law that reduced Stafford loan origination fees over time.
 Prior to this law, the fee limits were usually 4%.
 The fee for FFEL Stafford loans was eliminated as of July 1, 2010, but so was the FFEL program.
 For all Direct Subsidized and Unsubsidized Loans for which the disbursement date is on or after July 1, 2010, the origination fee dropped to 1%.
 The fees have increased slightly due to the sequester.
 The fees will vary depending on whether the loan was disbursed before July 1, 2013, after July 1, 2013 and before December 1, 2013, or after December 1, 2013 and before October 1, 2014.